 As much as we would all like to believe that loyalty to our insurance companies will be rewarded with low rates, that’s often not the case.
 A common mistake many people make is thinking their price is fair simply because their rates haven’t gone up year over year.
 Competition in the insurance market can fluctuate dramatically, sometimes leading to lower rates across the board.
 When this happens, you don’t want to miss the boat.
 If you go several years without looking at other pricing, you may never realize there are companies willing to offer you the same coverage at a much lower rate.

 Shopping for insurance isn’t always just about price.
 It’s also a very effective way to find out the differences in coverage options between companies.
 Most professional liability policies are fairly similar, but there are some small differences.
-You might get a quote from a company for matching limits and deductible, however the extensions of coverage could be very different.
+You might get a quote from a company for matching limits and deductibles, however, the extensions of coverage could be very different.

 Most companies will offer additional coverage limits for things like disciplinary defense and defendant reimbursement and those can often vary significantly.
 If you don’t get quotes from other companies occasionally, it’s hard to know how your policy stacks up against the rest.